Header image for The Steam Map

 An image of the entire Steam map - a cloud of points where each point represents a game.

-The Steam Map is 3D structure of the entire Steam ecosystem built using our statistical models.
+The Steam Map is a 3D structure of the entire Steam ecosystem built using our statistical models.
 It pulls in all the data from a game’s Steam page including tags, genres, labels, descriptions, and even images because we’re dealing with artwork here, not just software!

 In the Steam Map, every data point is a unique video game and the distance between points (seen in the image below) shows how similar two games are.
 Where the game appears on the map depends on more than just genres and user defined tags, it’s also influenced by the game’s description and visual style from the gameplay images.